Effective work follows principles which are even more important when working remotely.

 User-behaviour beats technology

-As all this is more difficult in a remote setup you need to focus on creating interaction and dialog in a different way.
+As all this is more difficult in a remote setup, you need to focus on creating interaction and dialog in a different way.
 Pre-prepared tasks, exercises and mini-group actions seem to be a good way to go.
-But in order to do this well, your preparation upfront need to be very accurate.
+But in order to do this well, your preparation upfront needs to be very accurate.
 Many things I would do spontaneously and verbally in a physical class require a written, precisely prepared description in a virtual class.

 So lesson #1 is clearly “Preparation, preparation, preparation!”
 Preparation is always important for being effective, but I feel it is absolutely inevitable for any effective group work in a remote situation.